PM-Notes/Prince2/README.md

 > "A programme is a group of related projects which deliver outcomes and benefits related to the organisations strategy"

+> "A project can be part of a portfollio of strategic objectives"

+# Principles

+1. Continued business justification
+2. Learn from experience
+3. Defined roles and responsibilities
+4. Manage by stages
+5. Manage by exception
+6. Focus on products
+7. Tailor to suit the project

 # Themes

 ## Plans (Theme)